Chagas disease (American trypanosomiasis)

 - Diagnosis of infection in pregnant women, their newborns and siblings is essential.

-Chagas disease is named after Carlos Ribeiro Justiniano Chagas, a Brazilian doctor who discovered the disease in 1909.
+Chagas disease is named after Carlos Ribeiro Justiniano Chagas, a Brazilian physician and researcher who discovered the disease in 1909.

-Chagas disease occurs mainly in Latin America.
-However, in the past decades it has been increasingly detected in the United States of America, Canada, and many European and some Western Pacific countries.
+Chagas disease occurs mainly in the continental part of Latin America, with the exception that the disease has not occurred in the Caribbean isles.
+In the past decades, however, it has been increasingly detected in the United States of America, Canada, and many European and some Western Pacific countries.
 This is due mainly to population mobility between Latin America and the rest of the world.

 Signs and symptoms

 Chagas disease presents itself in 2 phases.
 The initial, acute phase lasts for about 2 months after infection.
 During the acute phase, a high number of parasites circulate in the blood but in most cases symptoms are absent or mild.
-In less than 50% of people bitten by a triatomine bug, characteristic first visible signs can be a skin lesion or a purplish swelling of the lids of one eye, and they can present fever, headache, enlarged lymph glands, pallor, muscle pain, difficulty in breathing, swelling and abdominal or chest pain.
+In less than 50% of people bitten by a triatomine bug, characteristic first visible signs can be a skin lesion or a purplish swelling of the lids of 1 eye.
+Additionally they can present fever, headache, enlarged lymph glands, pallor, muscle pain, difficulty in breathing, swelling, and abdominal or chest pain.

 During the chronic phase, the parasites are hidden mainly in the heart and digestive muscles.
 Up to 30% of patients suffer from cardiac disorders and up to 10% suffer from digestive (typically enlargement of the oesophagus or colon), neurological or mixed alterations.
 In later years the infection can lead to sudden death or heart failure caused by progressive destruction of the heart muscle and its nervous system.